Robo-Advisor vs. Financial Advisor All the Pros & Cons

 Summary: Which Is Best?

-Ultimately it is down to you.
+Ultimately, it is down to you.
 There are advantages and disadvantages to both services.
-If you value consistency, transparency, and slightly lower costs & fees, then a Robo Advisors will be a good choice for you.
-If you need the human touch and can find a “fee-only” financial advisor you can trust, then that would be the right choice.
+If you value consistency, transparency, and slightly lower costs & fees, then a robo-advisor will be a good choice.
+If you need the human touch and can find a “fee-only” financial advisor you can trust, that would be the right choice.

 -